Photo by Innerbody Research

 Happy Head stands out among competitors for the variety of treatments they provide — especially topical combinations — and for their pricing, which is significantly higher than the average in many categories.

 While some providers might only offer finasteride and minoxidil in a few forms, Happy Head utilizes several other ingredients with research ties to hair loss treatment.
-Here's a quick look at the six active ingredients available in topical solutions from Happy Head:
+Here's a quick look at the various active ingredients available from Happy Head:

 As part of the questionnaire you fill out for your doctor, you'll have an opportunity to request certain medications or ask that one or another not be part of your prescription.
 You can also adjust your prescription in conversation with your doctor to start with something more robust or less intense.

 Patented in 1984 and approved for medical use in 1992, oral finasteride is commonly prescribed in pill form for hair loss.
 It’s also well known for treating an enlarged prostate from prostatitis or benign prostatic hyperplasia (BPH).
 Finasteride works best for men with receding hairlines and is safe to combine with minoxidil and other treatments.
-However, it interacts with testosterone, so it isn't safe for use by most women.12 It also has some potential sexual side effects, but most studies that show these employ the higher dose that targets BPH.13
+However, it interacts with testosterone, so it may not be safe for use by women, especially those who are pregnant, nursing, or hoping to become pregnant.12 It also has some potential sexual side effects that can occur in 2-3% of users.13

-Topical finasteride has become a popular alternative in recent years, as it appears similarly effective to the oral route, but it doesn’t suffer from the same side effect profile.
+Topical finasteride has become a popular alternative in recent years, as it appears similarly effective to the oral route but doesn’t have the same side effect profile.6

 Topical dutasteride is also available from Happy Head, and like topical finasteride, it circumvents many of the oral medication’s unpleasant side effects.
-There is currently more research into the efficacy of topical finasteride than dutasteride.
+However, there is currently more research into the efficacy of topical finasteride than topical dutasteride.

 Most of the available research touting retinoic acid's (RA) potential to treat hair loss is outdated, reaching back to the 1980s.
-Many studies since then have investigated whether retinol might cause premature hair follicle regression, resulting in hair loss.20 However, a much more recent study looks at how a small enough dose of topically applied RA could act as a booster for minoxidil.21 It's a compelling study of a mechanism that demands further investigation, but it's also up to you whether or not this ingredient ends up in your solution.
+Many studies since then have investigated whether retinol might cause premature hair follicle regression, resulting in hair loss.20 However, a much more recent study looked at how a small enough dose of topically applied RA could act as a booster for minoxidil.21 This may have to do with the fact that retinoic acid appears to work on a similar signaling pathway as minoxidil and some other therapies, at least per one recent animal study.39 40

 Hydrocortisone is a steroidal drug that reduces redness and swelling.
-Inflammation can contribute to hair loss, especially in cases of telogen effluvium, which is why it’s often prescribed by dermatologists.22 And the addition of hydrocortisone can target potential side effects.
+Inflammation can contribute to hair loss, especially in cases of telogen effluvium, which is why dermatologists often prescribe it.22 And the addition of hydrocortisone can target potential side effects.
 On its own, minoxidil can create irritation, and chances of irritation spike when you add other drugs like finasteride or dutasteride to a topical solution.
-Hydrocortisone helps prevent those side effects from occurring.
+Hydrocortisone can help prevent those side effects from occurring.

-Initially developed as a glaucoma treatment, latanoprost appeared to increase the length and fullness of eyelashes in early studies, leading to the development of Latisse, a prescription analogous prostaglandin designed to help people improve their eyelashes.25 Latanoprost’s potential for hair loss at the scalp is still being investigated, which is likely why it only appears in one of Happy Head’s topical combinations.26
+Initially developed as a glaucoma treatment, latanoprost appeared to increase the length and fullness of eyelashes in early studies, leading to the development of Latisse, a prescription analog of prostaglandin designed to help people improve their eyelashes.25 Latanoprost’s potential for hair loss at the scalp is still being investigated, which is likely why it only appears in a few of Happy Head’s topical combinations.26

-Happy Head is an accredited business with the Better Business Bureau, and they have a B+ rating with a little over three stars after 15 customer reviews.
+Happy Head is an accredited business with the Better Business Bureau, and they have a B rating — down from a B+ just two years ago.
+However, in that same two-year span, the company went from a review score of a little over three stars after 15 customer reviews to 4.47 out of five stars from over 100 reviews.
 Most complaints are related to shipping delays and issues with communication.
 In our testing experience, we had one minor shipping delay, but other products arrived promptly.
 That delay was for prescription medication, while the prompt shipments were hair care products and supplements.
 It’s possible some pharmacies working with Happy Head are slower than others.

 Finasteride, minoxidil, and dutasteride are available in several different concentrations.
-The company advertises their 8% minoxidil quite loudly, as it's their highest concentration and well above the typical 5% you see in most minoxidil products.
-But you'll arrive at a set combination of drugs in concentrations that are right for you with the help of your consulting physician.
+Happy Head advertises their 8% minoxidil quite loudly, as it's their highest concentration and well above the typical 5% you see in most minoxidil products.
+The company only offers its other topicals at one strength level.
+You'll arrive at a set combination of drugs in concentrations that are right for you with the help of your consulting physician.

 Here are the available concentrations for each ingredient: